St. Paul Winter Carnival Torchlight Parade

 Line-up time: 5:00 – please don’t get there at the last moment.

-Parade Line-up location: TCUC will line up at the Farmer’s Market on the east side of 5th St East and Wall St. There is a roof (but no walls) over this area and the forecast is for temps around single digits.
+Parade Line-up location: TCUC will line up at the Farmer’s Market on the east side of 5th St East and Wall St. There is a roof (but no walls) over this area.
 Dress accordingly.
 This is where all walking units are gathering.
 We will be merged into the main lineup when the parade starts.
 See next paragraph for an inside location to wait until the last minute (around 5:30).

-2019 info: Someone will be inside Union Depot Station (between Sibley and Wacouta just South of 4th).
-Check in there with Lisa Wurtinger who will have a release to sign (St. Paul requires this of riders).
+A group will be inside Union Depot Station Lobby (between Sibley and Wacouta just South of 4th).
+Check in there to sign a release form (St. Paul requires this of riders).
 We will leave this area in time to get to the lineup area about 2 blocks away before we leave (possibly shortly after 5:30).
 If waiting at an inside location do not ride your unicycle in the building, even if it looks like a large gym!
-If you arrive late, don’t count on anyone waiting at the Depot.
-Come to the Farmer’s Market.
+If you arrive late, don’t count on anyone waiting at the Depot, please come straight to the Farmer’s Market.

-Giraffes: (2019) Giraffe riders are being coordinated by Connie.
+Giraffes: (2019) Giraffe riders will be coordinated by Connie.
 The end of the parade is difficult, with cobblestones and cable guards, so no unicycles taller than 6′.

 Lights – TCUC will not be providing any lights or glo-sticks.
 However, you are encouraged to decorate your unicycle/person with lights.
 Several members have purchased lights and will be putting them on their unicycles, so go for it!
 Remember though, secure them tightly and make them safe so they don’t come undone in your spokes (this has happened).